sheyijojo/Docker_CERT/8-kubernetes/6-k8_networking.md

 Ip conflicts could occur if two pods from two diff nodes have the same internal IP.

-## Kubernetes Netw
+## Kubernetes Networking

-k8 expects us to setup networking to meet fundamental requirements.
+k8 expects us to setup networking to meet fundamental requirement such as the ones below:

  All containers/PODS can communicate with each other without NAT